microsoft/Microsoft365DSC/Modules/Microsoft365DSC/DSCResources/MSFT_EXOAtpPolicyForO365/readme.md

   users to click through to the original blocked URL in Office 365 ProPlus.
 The default value is $true

+AllowSafeDocsOpen

+- Required: No
+- Description: The AllowSafeDocsOpen parameter specifies whether users can click through and bypass the Protected View container even when Safe Documents identifies a file as malicious.

 BlockUrls

 - Required: No